openmeteo/enhydris/doc/dev/database.rst

    .. attribute:: enhydris.models.Timeseries.type

-      An integer field with numbers that symbolize the time series type: raw or checked or regularized or aggregated.
+      An integer field with numbers that symbolize the time series type: initial or checked or regularized or aggregated.

    .. attribute:: enhydris.models.Timeseries.time_step